 The child will carry out a taster session as set out by the preschool and the family will be offered a home visit so the child and family can familiarise themselves with preschool staff.

-Arrange a home visit in the case of SEN children staff, can find out what strategies and adaptations happen at home to carry out in the setting.
-With all home visits and tasters staff information is given along with the setting's prospectus which answers many questions the family may have
+Arrange a home visit in the case of SEN children enabling the Key Person and SENCO can find out what strategies and adaptations are happening at home to continue them in the setting.

 Who should I contact if I am considering registering for a place at the setting?

 Please feel free to pop along and visit us and collect a registration form.
-The Co-Managers Helen Kitchingham and Sharon Barbary will be happy to speak about any concerns or question you might have.
+The Co-Managers Helen Kitchingham and Sharon Barbary will be happy to answer any questions you might have.

 What arrangements does the setting have for feedback from parents / carers, including compliments and complaints?